hjsimpso/fungarium/README.md

 - Clean and harmonize heterogeneous date formats.
 - Clean and harmonize heterogeneous location names.
 - Annotate fungal occurrence datasets with FUNGuild data.
-- Mine substrate and habitat-relevant metadata for fungal traits.
+- Mine substrate and habitat metadata for fungal traits.
 - Assign occurrences to geographic grid cells and calculate abundances of different taxa.